moebius-rex/primes/README.md

 The primary goals of the project are to:

-- demonstrate the similarities and differences between different programming languages by implementing a simple, easy-to-understand algorithm in each of them
+- demonstrate the similarities and differences between several popular programming languages by implementing the same easy-to-understand algorithm in each language
-- to provide example implementations of all elements of a DevOps toolchain that supports the delivery, development, and management of software applications throughout the systems development life cycle
+- provide basic implementations of all elements of a DevOps toolchain that supports the delivery, development, and management of software applications throughout the systems development life cycle

-The project is young (weeks old) and akthough it does demonstrate *most* of the DevOps toolchain, it does not currently provide container orchestration (Kubernetes) or CI/CD (Jenkins) but will in the future.
+The project is young (just weeks old) and although it implements *most* of the DevOps toolchain, it does not currently include CI/CD (Jenkins/automated unit testing) or container orchestration (Kubernetes), but will in the future.

 ## Features

 Each language-specific implementation of the Sieve of Eratosthenes algorithm comes in a minimum of two versions:
-- A naïve version that brute forces the solution.
-In other words, a hack — difficult to read and to maintain.
+1. A *naïve* implementation that brute forces the solution.
+In other words, a hack job — difficult to read and to maintain.
-- One or more object-oriented versions that should be more maintainable and use the best practices of the language.
-In all languages except C, this means extracting a `Sieve` class as a separate component.
-In the C implementation, it means extracting a opaque structure containing algorithm state, and non-member functions to implement the algorithm and access its results — basically, a rudimentary C++ class with an *explicit* `this` pointer and some data encapsulation.
+2. An *idiomatic* implementation that uses language-specific features to simplify development and maintenance.
+In this project, that typically means defining a `Sieve` entity as a separate, reusable *object-oriented* (O-O) component, for example, a class, in Python, Java, C++, et al. In C, which is a procedural language with no intrinsic support for encapsulation, it means defining a `struct` that contains state, coupled with non-member functions that access or modify the state and implement the algorithm.

+A third version is available for languages that provide a simple way to bind to C library functions.
+In these language implementations, a single O-O component encapsulates all interactions with the C library, and the C library implements the sieve algorithm.
+Python's `ctypes` and Go's `cgo` packages are two very good examples of simple but effective C library binding mechanisms.

 Project features include:

-- The sieve algorithm is implemented in the top five most popular programming languages at the time of writing:
+- The sieve algorithm is implemented in six of the most popular programming languages at the time of writing:
   - C
   - C++
   - Go
   - Java
   - JavaScript
   - Python
 - One **C++**, one **Go** and one **Python** implentation are derived by wrapping a **C** implementation.
-Similar Java and server-side JavaScript implementations may follow.
+A Java JNI and nodeserver-side JavaScript (i.e. node.js) implementations may follow.
 - The project uses GNU **make** to:
   - compile and link C, C++ and Go implementations,
   - install reusable libraries, shared objects and header files,